Field (mathematics): History

 In 1881 Leopold Kronecker defined what he called a domain of rationality, which is a field of rational fractions in modern terms.
 Kronecker's notion did not cover the field of all algebraic numbers (which is a field in Dedekind's sense), but on the other hand was more abstract than Dedekind's in that it made no specific assumption on the nature of the elements of a field.
 Kronecker interpreted a field such as Q(π) abstractly as the rational function field Q(X).
-Prior to this, examples of transcendental numbers were known since Joseph Liouville's work in 1844, until Charles Hermite (1873) and Ferdinand von Lindemann (1882) proved the transcendence of e and π, respectively.
+Before this examples of transcendental numbers were known since Joseph Liouville's work in 1844, until Charles Hermite (1873) and Ferdinand von Lindemann (1882) proved the transcendence of e and π, respectively.

 The first clear definition of an abstract field is due to (Weber 1893).
 In particular, Heinrich Martin Weber's notion included the field F_{p}.
 Giuseppe Veronese (1891) studied the field of formal power series, which led (Hensel 1904) to introduce the field of p-adic numbers.
 (Steinitz 1910) synthesized the knowledge of abstract field theory accumulated so far.
 He axiomatically studied the properties of fields and defined many important field-theoretic concepts.
 The majority of the theorems mentioned in the sections Galois theory, Constructing fields and Elementary notions can be found in Steinitz's work.
 (Artin & Schreier 1927) linked the notion of orderings in a field, and thus the area of analysis, to purely algebraic properties.
 Emil Artin redeveloped Galois theory from 1928 through 1942, eliminating the dependency on the primitive element theorem.